 The extensive bibliography of primary sources also demonstrates just how prolific Al Mahdi was, although Knight emphasizes that we should think of AAC/NIH “media” as produced by a “collective of thinkers,” not just Al Mahdi (27).
 This argument is part of an explicit and commendable attempt to spotlight the community of members and readers and decenter the singular focus on the leader, who is incarcerated for sex trafficking and abuse.
 At the same time, it remains, for the most part, unclear who belonged to this community.
 Highlighting this paradox does not necessarily function as a critique of this book, though, as Knight’s aims and stakes are of a different kind; rather, I hope that Knights’ careful, nuanced, and innovative interpretations of the movement’s teachings inspires more new scholarship that focuses on those who read, followed, and wrestled with them.

-As it stand, Metaphysical Africa is a great achievement.
+As it stands, Metaphysical Africa is a great achievement.
 Students and scholars of Afrodiasporic religion, culture, and politics will find much use in the concept of “metaphysical Africa,” Knight’s innovative discursive approach, and his reinterpretation of the movement’s teachings.
 Those interested in Islam, in turn, will benefit from Knight’s expansive and deep knowledge of transnational and polycultural Muslim discourse.
 In addition to the themes identified above, the book also includes a discussion of the figure of Bilal (chapter 4) and a highly original analysis that, rather than focusing on the movement’s “influences,” shows how Al Mahdi incorporated a diverse set of Black Muslim figures into an ”epic story” in which he himself emerges as the central purveyor of Black unity and destiny (chapter 2).
 The book deserves an even wider readership, however.
 In studying how Islam, Judaism, Egyptosophy, and UFO religion were all “originally linked” for Al Mahdi (241), Knight shows that religions are not and have never been discrete, easily separated, and well-demarcated entities that are then “combined” or “enter in conversation” with one another.
 Although Knight is not the first to raise and address this issue, his expansive and nuanced critique of syncretism, which “invents categories, measures their limits, and names their violators” (238), should be of interest to many in our field.